Topics: Accounts Payable Automation, Finance and Accounting Transformation

 Unveiling Hidden Costs: The Crucial Metrics You’re Overlooking

-What is Accounts Payable Turnover Ratio?
+What is Accounts Payable Turnover Ratio

-Accounts payable turnover assesses how promptly a business pays its bills by comparing its accounts payable balances and total purchases.
+Accounts payable turnover ratio assesses how promptly a business pays its bills by comparing its accounts payable balances and total purchases.
 A higher ratio indicates more frequent payments, while a lower ratio suggests less frequent payments.

-How to Calculate Accounts Payable Turnover Ratio?
+How to Calculate Accounts Payable Turnover Ratio

 Accounts payable turnover rates are commonly determined by calculating the average number of days an amount owed to a creditor remains outstanding.
 To find the accounts payable turnover ratio, divide this average number of days by 365.